Access news, member benefits and ADA policy

 workbook that offers an in-depth look at many infection control topics.

-setting, each participant must register for and complete their own quiz
+a group study setting, each participant must register for and complete their own

 Dental team members can learn how to protect themselves from exposure to

 potentially infectious agents in the dental office.
 This course shows ways to

 reduce risk of acquiring a bloodborne disease through occupational exposure by

 understanding and using immunization, adherence to standard precautions, and